 Professionals want to see existing industry fund structures evolve into electronically traded funds.
 This ecosystem will bring together proptech investment managers and investors for the creation of new digital funds.
 As well as building primary and secondary markets in a fund industry network linked by private distributed ledger technology.

 The use of transparent and fair price matching auction algorithms offers a new way to fund unit liquidity without the use of market makers by using existing investor networks.

 Experts predict that digital traded funds will be able to store a variety of less liquid alternative investments.
-Open-ended real estate funds in the UK/EU/US/Asia; unlisted REITs; loans and real estate debt funds; and real estate private equity vehicles might all be covered by digital funds in real estate.
+Digital funds in real estate could encompass a wide range of investments, including open-ended real estate funds in the UK/EU/US/Asia, unlisted REITs, real estate debt funds, and real estate private equity vehicles.

-We will be following on this piece with a part 2 going into further detail on what this will mean for proptech and blockchain in the future.
-You can find this on the 7startup website.
+Additionally, we will be following on this piece with a part 2 going into further detail on what this will mean for Prop-tech and blockchain in the future.